Matt-Isotope/RLMIsotopeCompanion/README.md

 If you use this addin in a project, publication, teaching material, or analysis workflow, please cite the repository once it has been published.

-When using the example Zenodo dataset, cite the original Zenodo record:
+When using the example Zenodo script, cite the original Zenodo record:

 ```text
 https://doi.org/10.5281/zenodo.17868174